Fears Of Putin’s Possible Chernobyl-Style Cover Up Grow

 “It is probably because they want to obscure the technical details of the missile-propulsion system they are trying and failing to develop,” Mr. Kimball said.
 “But this is not a legitimate reason to cut off test-ban monitoring data transmissions.”

-As the controversy continues to grow, even President Donald Trump waded into the matter.
+As the controversy continued to grow, even President Donald Trump waded into the matter.
 On Twitter, the president claimed that the explosion was due to a malfunction with an advanced nuclear-powered cruise missile.
 The missile, which the Russians call Burevestnik, has been dubbed Skyfall by the North Atlantic Treaty Organization.